RealityNet/attack-coverage/README.md

 ## AttackCoverage.xlsx

-Before a brief explanation about the usage, please consider that all the 7 worksheet share specific characteristics.
+Before a brief explanation about the usage, please consider that all the 7 worksheets share specific characteristics.
 The *header* of each worksheet has colours: *gray* means a static fields, strings or numbers; *blue* means calculated values, with formulas; *white* means columns (cells) that expect an input from the users.
 Usually you will not mess with gray or blue columns, with exceptions. *White* columns with "Active" or "IsActive" captions expect to be blank or filled with the string "*yes*": there is not a "*no*", just "*yes*" or blank.

 ## adding the first *detection rule*

 From the *blue team* perspective, the great part of the job will be done in the **detections** worksheet.
-Here is where you'll set your detection rules: the provided worksheet has the first four columns as an example, but you can add/remove/change them.
+Here is where you'll set your detection rules: the provided worksheet has the first four columns as an example, and you can add/remove/change them.
 Unless you're modifying the excel, do not touch the "*is active*" and "*attack1..3*" columns.
 Let's insert the **first** detection rule, which aims to detect attackers' attempt to access the LSASS Memory, sub-technique T1003.001.

 ![adding detection rule](/images/ac_img_1.png)